 Are you bringing your students to the McConaghy House?
 Use this very comprehensive teacher packet to prepare them for their field trip to the 1888 Victorian.

-HAHS Center for History & Culture
+HAHS Museum of History & Culture

 Bring your students on a tour of the “Your Story” exhibit which explores the impact of individuals on local community history.
 The teacher packet will provide your students with a sense of understanding individual and family stories as building blocks in telling the history of the community over centuries.
 The students will see themselves and their stories as valuable members of this community.